-So you are eager to rush in and file your claim for disability benefits.
+So you are eager to rush in and file your claim for long term disability benefits.
 That’s good.
 You do not want to wait too long to file your claim as you only have a limited time to file the claim, but STOP FOR JUST A MINUTE.
 There is one thing you must absolutely do before you file your claim: you must review your application for disability benefits.

 I’m not talking about the insurance contract, the summary plan description, insurance brochure, or claim form.
 I’m talking about the paperwork you filled out with the insurance company in order to buy the insurance in the first place.

 For some of you who have long term disability benefits or short term disability benefits as a fringe benefit with an employer, this chapter may not apply to you as you may not have filled out an application to purchase the insurance.
 However, for those of you that purchased an individual policy directly with an insurance agent/broker or insurance company, then this chapter directly applies to you.

 Start with a call to your agent, broker, or insurance company.
 Request a copy of your application for insurance.
 Once you have your application in hand, review every answer you wrote in the application.
 Make sure every response is complete and accurate.

 If one of your responses is inaccurate, the insurance company may try to cancel the policy by claiming the policy was based on a fraudulent misstatement.
 If the policy is cancelled out, then the insurance company doesn’t have to pay a dime under the policy.